 - freedom to cook ALONE

 - a dishwasher

 - make-ahead meals

 - starting early

 I find this to be a fabulous, accurate list, especially the clean kitchen part.
-I noticed that it makes a huge impact on my motivation to clean and makes the experience so much more enjoyable.
+I noticed that it makes a huge impact on my motivation to cook and makes the whole experience so much more enjoyable.